ipfs-inactive/blog/content/post/104-dht-deep-dive.md

 ## Kademlia Overview

-The Kademlia algorithm has been around for a while and there are some great resources already available for it online, including the paper itself [link Kademlia paper on IPFS] and Wikipedia [link Kademlia wikipedia].
+The Kademlia algorithm has been around for a while and there are some great resources already available for it online, including the [paper itself](https://ipfs.io/ipfs/QmaVrnwZrnoG4YramcN75mbE5AUfCymiEErrHGXoQR968V) and [Wikipedia](https://en.wikipedia.org/wiki/Kademlia).
 We’ll go through some of the basics here, though.

 The general idea of Kademlia is to build a DHT on top of three system parameters: